MelissaData/RightFielderObject-Dotnet/README.md

-# Melissa Data Right Fielder Object Windows Net Example
+# Melissa Data Right Fielder Object Windows Net Sample

 ## Purpose

-This is an example of the Melissa Data Right Fielder Object using C#
+This is a sample of the Melissa Data Right Fielder Object using C#

 The console will ask the user for: